omarkmu/krdict.py/docs/functions.md

 - query: The search query.
 - raise_api_errors: Sets whether a [`KRDictException`](exceptions.md#krdictexception) will be raised if an API error occurs.
-This guarantees that the result is not an error object.
+A value of `True` guarantees that the result is not an error object.
 - key: The API key.
 If a key was set with [`set_key`](#set_key), this can be omitted.
 - start_index: The page at which the search should start `[1, 1000]` (default `1`).
 - num_results: The maximum number of search results to return `[10, 100]` (default `10`).